 Extreme Mechanics Letters, Volume: 54, Start page: 101773

 PDF | Version of Record

-© 2021 The Authors.
-This is an open access article under the terms of the Creative Commons Attribution LicenseDownload (1.75MB)
+© 2022 The Author(s).
+This is an open access article under the CC BY licenseDownload (982KB)

 Check full text